ayuiu02/overallPreTest/README.md

-Name: Ayu Isnaini
-Position Applied: Software Engineer in Test
+Ayu Isnaini_Software Engineer in Test Pretest

 Basic Programming
 1. What is the data-type usually used in arithmetic operation?